 The only way to travel direct by public transport from Chiang Khong to Bangkok is to take a bus.
 The alternative way to travel would be take a bus from Chiang Khong to Chiang Mai and from there a train or a plane to Bangkok.

-There is a single daily bus service from Chiang Khong to Bangkok which you can book online.
+There are currently 3 bus services a day from Chiang Khong to Bangkok available to book online.

-Use the Search Box to find your tickets from Chiang Khong to Bangkok:
+Use the Search Box to buy your tickets from Chiang Khong to Bangkok.

 Chiang Khong Bus Station

-Bus services from Chiang Khong to Bangkok depart from Chiang Khong Local Bus Station.
+Bus services from Chiang Khong to Bangkok depart from Sombat Tour Chiang Khong.